Most teams don’t lack decision-making capability. They lack context. Here’s a DIY practice to build business literacy and watch the magic unfold.

 What Shifts

-That’s where real performance begins.
+That’s where ownership begins.

 Curious about this nudge and want to know more about how you can implement this?